MiniGirlGeek/Tutorials/dinosaur hoodie tutorial.md

 9. A MicroUSB B Cable

 ## 3D Printing
-You can either attempt to draw your own spine, or you can use [our design](https://github.com/MiniGirlGeek/Tutorials/blob/master/resources/dinosaur_spike.stl).
+You can either attempt to draw your own spine, or you can use [my design](https://github.com/MiniGirlGeek/Tutorials/blob/master/resources/dinosaur_spike.stl).
 Once you've got a .stl file ready you can start printing.

 [spine photo]